Sunak tries to move on from betting row with plea not to ‘sleepwalk to July 4’

 “I know you want to send us a message, but this is not a by-election.”

-Mr Sunak refused to be drawn on whether he was aware of other Conservative candidates or officials who had placed bets on the date of the General Election, saying there were “multiple investigations” under way that were “independent” and “confidential”.
+Mr Sunak refused to be drawn on whether he is aware of other Conservative candidates or officials who placed bets on the date of the election, saying there are “multiple investigations” under way that are “independent” and “confidential”.

 He added: “What I can tell you is, as I said, if anyone is found to have broken the rules, they should not only face the full consequences of the law, but I will ensure that they are booted out of the Conservative Party too.”